DjPaulP/MS3-Keto4me/Testing.md

 <span id="responsiveness"></span>

 ## 2. Responsiveness
-- Responsiveness of the game is tested with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).
+- Responsiveness of the website is tested with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).
 - The website is tested on the following devices:
     - Desktop: 1024px, 1366px, 1440px, 1600px and 1680px.
     - Mobile & Tablet: Galaxy S5, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 plus, iPhone x, iPad and  iPad Pro
+The website funtioned as was intended.
+The side nav appears when it should and all links and buttons work as should and appear as they were intended when the screen size was reduced.

 ### Notes
-- The Favicon (the logo in next to the title) doesn't work on the profile page, recipes page, recipe pages, edit page and edit category page.
+- The Favicon (the logo I had in next to the title) doesn't work on the profile page, recipes page, recipe pages, edit page and edit category page.
 I think this has to do with getting data from the db on these pages.
-I sources a link from w3schools as it was showing an error but when the new link is inserted these all disappear as a simple fix and no error now shows in the console.
+I removed the favicon and I sourced a link from w3schools as it was showing an error but when the new link is inserted these all disappear as a simple fix and no error now shows in the console.

 ---

 <span id="browser-compatibility"></span>

 ## 3. Browser compatibility
+The website was tested on Google Chrome, Firefox and also Safari.
+There was no compatibility errors.
+The website functioned as was intended across all browsers.
+All Links worked correctly.
+All buttons worked correctly.
+Users would have the same experience on the website on any browser tested.
+The website was fully responsive across all browsers also.
+If the screen was made smaller the side nav always appreared.
+The website's apprearance did not change on any browser.
+Conclusion:
+    I am extremely happy that the website worked as intended across all browsers with no known issues to report.

 ![Browser compatibility](readme_images/browser_compatability.PNG)

 ---